hiperiondev/SM1vm/README.md

 ## Assembler
  The assembler accept these directives:
 ```
     .equ: Assigns a value to a label.
-Value $HERE$ represent actual address pointer,
-          can be offsetted ex: .equ label $HERE + 3.
   .macro: Start of a macro.
 Takes the name as parameter.
           When the name of the macro is written later in the program,
           the macro definition is expanded at the place it was used.